 Stores and other retail establishments must exercise reasonable care to ensure the safety of their patrons.
 This means keeping entrances, the lobby, stairways, walkways, bathrooms, and all other parts of the property reasonably safe for patrons and guests.
 If a business fails to exercise a reasonable care and as a result you are injured in their establishment, the owner can be held responsible for your injuries or loss.
 If you have been injured in a store, restaurant, nightclub, or other retail establishment, a San Diego slip and fall attorney can help you hold the store accountable and recover financial compensation for your injuries.

 The standard of care, or degree of reasonableness, required of store owners is that they must take reasonable measures and steps to protect your safety while you are on their business premises.
-This means that the store owner must keep an eye on the premises and promptly clean up a spill (even if caused by other customers), and promptly remove debris from an aisle, so that you don’t fall and suffer a head or neck injury.
+This means that the store owner must keep an eye on the premises and promptly clean up a spill (even if caused by other customers), and promptly remove debris from an aisle, so that you don’t trip and fall over an object and injure yourself.
 Similarly, if a store sells heavy items, reasonableness in protecting customers means having store personnel grab the boxes for customers or placing the heavy items on lower shelves.
 If the store places the heavy items on high shelves, customers are likely to drop them on their head or in an aisle, causing an accident.
 Store owners must use common sense and take reasonable measure to protect you when you are visiting their business establishment.

 Your injury attorney will establish liability in a slip and fall case quite different from most other types of accident or injury cases.
 In many types of accidents, there is a set of rules and regulations, or customary standards of practice, that define what is acceptable conduct and what is negligent conduct.
 In car accidents, fault is primarily determined by the rules of the road.
 In airplane crash cases, fault will usually fall on a pilot who did not follow protocol or violated Federal Aviation Administration (FAA) rules.
 In slip and fall cases in a retail establishment, there usually will not be a set of rules and regulations that clearly define liability.
 Instead, an owner of a retail establishment will be held to a reasonable standard of care and required to keep the premises reasonably safe.